jakguru/hazteam-sop/readme.md

 ```
 * All “No” votes must be explained so If a member votes NO, an explanation is required in the thread.
 If not,
 then the “extra” NO votes that do not match the number of NO posts will then be thrown out of the vote.
-* Only Nymesis or AJZ can approve a vote and finalize it.
+* Only Nymesis or Worthy0ne can approve a vote and finalize it.
 In the absence of the Leaders for 10 days after the
 1/3 team vote, a Council Member may approve and finalize the vote.
-* Only Nymesis or AJZ can direct a Member to post an Invite Thread.
+* Only Nymesis or Worthy0ne can direct a Member to post an Invite Thread.
 This invite thread should be reserved for
 the new member’s Mentor.
 In the absence of the Leaders for 10 days after the 1/3 team vote, a Council
 Member may direct a Member to post an invite announcement.